-Definition and operation of swap in trading
+Definition and how swap works in trading

-The swap serves several purposes in the market:
+Swap serves several purposes in the market:

-- Allows traders to benefit from favorable spreads
+Allows traders to benefit from favorable differentials

 When and how is the swap charged?